ARMmbed/mbed-devices/README.md

 ## Overview

-This package provides a way to list devices running Mbed OS connected to the computer this tool is run on.
+**This package allows to list Mbed OS devices which are connected to the host computer.**

-For a command line interface for Mbed OS please see the package mbed-tools.
+It is expected that this package will be used by developers of Mbed OS tooling rather than by users of Mbed OS.
+For a command line interface for Mbed OS please see the package [mbed-tools](https://github.com/ARMmbed/mbed-tools).

 ## Releases

 For release notes and a history of changes of all **production** releases, please see the following: